Essex, Montana

 Essex is an unincorporated community and census-designated place in Flathead County, Montana, United States.
+Named for a county in England, Essex (originally known as Walton) began as a small town on the Great Northern Railway’s main line in 1890.
+As of the 2020 census, Essex had a population of 44.

-Located in the northwestern part of the state, Essex lies along the Hi-Line railroad line, near Glacier National Park, 31 mi southwest of East Glacier and 26 mi southeast of West Glacier.
-Amtrak's Empire Builder makes a flag stop at Essex station, westbound at 7:41 pm and eastbound at 8:55 am.
-The Izaak Walton Inn hotel is close to the Amtrak station platform.
-Essex also is home to a small BNSF Railway yard.
-Historically, it was used to provide coal and water for steam trains, and to station helper units used to push freight trains over Marias Pass.
+Located in the northwestern part of the state, Essex lies along the BNSF's Hi-Line route, near Glacier National Park, 31 mi southwest of East Glacier and 26 mi southeast of West Glacier.
+Amtrak's Empire Builder makes a flag stop at Essex station: scheduled westbound at 8:44 pm and eastbound at 8:37 am.
+Essex is also home to a small BNSF Railway yard.
+Historically, it was used to replenish coal and water for steam locomotives, and to base helper units used to assist trains over Marias Pass.
 It is still used to base snow-clearing crews in wintertime.